-Honda HA-420 is a twin-engine business jet designed and being manufactured by US-based Honda Aircraft Company (HAC) to operate on domestic and international air routes.
-It will be the first general aviation aircraft to be built by HAC.
-Three prototypes are planned to be built.
+The Honda HA-420 is a twin-engine business jet designed and manufactured by US-based Honda Aircraft Company (HAC) to operate on domestic and international air routes.
+It is the first general aviation aircraft built by HAC.

 Design and development of the business jet

 The sleek and aerodynamic design of the HA-420 is claimed to accomplish 35% higher fuel efficiency than the conventional business jets.
-An over-the-wing podded engine configuration of the aircraft reduces the drag in flight as well as maximises the cabin space.
+An over-the-wing podded engine configuration of the aircraft reduces the drag in flight and maximises cabin space.

 HAC began to research for a potential small size business jet in early 1980s.
 The development of the first prototype, the MH02 Hondajet, began in the late 1980s and early 1990s at Mississippi State University's Raspet Flight Research Laboratory.